Healthy Pasta Bolognese

 2 diced roma tomatoes.

-2 cups of fresh tomato juice made with 1 pound of roasted roma tomatoes
+2 cups of fresh tomato puree made with 1 pound of roasted roma tomatoes

 1/2 cup chicken broth

 2 bay leaves